bradleysigma/tirules/questions.md

 - In general, does the choice of which edges of the regular game map to place The Fracture along have any mechanical effect on the game?
 - Can ingress tokens be placed in The Fracture, such as by a late game _Al'raith Ix Ianovar_, or with the Firmament side of _Planesplitter_?
 - Can ingress tokens be moved into a system that already contains a different ingress token, such as by a late game _Al'raith Ix Ianovar_, or with the Firmament side of _Planesplitter_?
+- Is there a minimum number of ingress tokens that can be placed when The Fracture enters play?
+It's possible for a map to contain zero technology specialty planets that match a breakthrough's colours (or zero of any colour), especially at lower player counts.

 ## Gravity Rifts
 - Does the limit of "once per ship" apply once per game or once per tactical action?